 - Brahmi (Bacopa monniera): Brahmi is one of the most important Medhya Rasayanas.
 It has a soothing and calming effect and is an especially suitable remedy in cases of nervousness and fatigue.
 It dissipates fear and improves both memory and concentration.

-- Aschwagndha (withania somnifera): Winter cherry is commonly used against sleep disturbances, to strengthen the immune system, as an anti-oxidant, and to reduce stress.
+- Aschwagandha (withania somnifera): People commonly use winter cherry against sleep disturbances, to strengthen the immune system, as an anti-oxidant, and to reduce stress.

 - Tagara (valeriana wallichi): This is Indian valerian that grows in the high areas of the Himalayas.